 "Which you still haven't paid."

-"You're in charge of accounts.
+"I believe you're in charge of the cash.
 Incidentally, there's a call from Ground Control.
 Shall I put them on?"

-"No, tell them I'm busy.
-I want to win at chess first."
+"No, tell them I'm busy."
+Hal gestured at the board.
+"I want to win at chess first."

 "Did it work?"